cdmerchant13/aiprompts/README.md

 # 🧠 AI Prompt Library

-A curated collection of prompts used with various AI tools and frameworks—including Open WebUI—for productivity, automation, and domain-specific tasks.
+A curated collection of prompts used with various AI tools and frameworks including Open WebUI for productivity, automation, and domain-specific tasks.
 We're going to utilize LLMs to improve workflows and cut the crap clogging up the AI-scape.

 These prompts are designed for:
 - 🩺 Clinical dictation and medical charting (built for my wife, a USAF physician)